Sailor Neptune: Sailor Neptune

 Michiru's Soldier identity.
-She wears a uniform colored in teal and cerulean, and unlike most of the other Soldiers, her gloves extend only to her mid-forearms and has an 8 stars shaped jewel on her teal-colored choker.
-She wears planet shaped teal colored earrings (which is the shape of Planet Neptune) but the earrings were absent in the 1992 version of Sailor Moon, and present in the Sailor Moon Crystal.
+She wears a teal and cerulean uniform, and unlike most of the other Soldiers, her gloves extend only to her mid-forearms and has an 8 stars shaped jewel on her teal-colored choker.
+She wears planet shaped teal-colored earrings (which is the shape of Planet Neptune) but the earrings were absent in the 1992 version of Sailor Moon, and present in the Sailor Moon Crystal.
 She is given specific titles throughout the various series, including Soldier of the Deep Waters (or "Depths" in the English manga), Soldier of Embrace, Soldier of the Sea, and Soldier of Comprehension.
 Her personality is no different from when she is a civilian, although certain special abilities and powers are unavailable to her in her regular civilian form.
 Just like her partner, Haruka, Michiru has some precognitive abilities while in her normal form.
-She is able to prophetically predict who the next target of the Death Busters is likely to be next.
+She is able to prophetically predict who is likely to be the next target of the Death Busters.

 Sailor Neptune uses ocean-based attacks (not just water), and carries one of three Talismans carried by the "outer" Sailor Soldiers; Neptune has the Deep Aqua Mirror, which always reveals the truth.
 She takes a black-and-white approach to her role as a Soldier, one shared by Sailor Uranus, who is virtually always at her side.
 As she grows stronger, Sailor Neptune gains additional unique special abilities, and at key points her uniform changes to reflect this.
-The first change takes place in Act 39 of the manga, when she obtains the Neptune Crystal and her outfit becomes similar to that of Super Sailor Moon.
+The first change takes place in Act 44 of the manga, when she obtains the Neptune Crystal and her outfit becomes similar to that of Super Sailor Moon.
 She is not given a new title.
 A similar event takes place in Episode 167 of the anime, and she is given the name Super Sailor Neptune.
-A third form appears in Act 42 of the manga, unnamed but analogous to Eternal Sailor Moon (sans wings).
+A third form appears in Act 49 of the manga, unnamed but similar to Eternal Sailor Moon (without wings).
 In the official visual book for Sailor Moon Eternal, this form was named "Eternal Sailor Neptune".

 Princess Neptune

 On Silver Millennium, Sailor Neptune was also the princess of her home planet.
 She was among those given the duty of protecting the Solar System from outside invasion.
 As Princess Neptune, she dwelt in Triton Castle and wore a sea-green gown.
-She appears in this form in the original manga Act 41, as well as in supplementary art.
+She appears in this form in the original manga Act 48, as well as in supplementary art.
 It is unknown whether she had a romantic relationship with Princess Uranus at that time.